Cook Traditional Spanish Paella

 - 3As much as you can, find a heat source that can securely accommodate the whole paella pan.
 Although it still depends on your burner's configuration, you will somehow have to straddle the pan over two burners, or you can set it on the largest burner.
 But either way, you will still have to rotate and move the pan so you can equally distribute the heat.
 Or better yet, cook your paella outdoors over a large charcoal grill or a wood fire.The Heat Source.

 - 4The Sofrito is a sauté of aromatics that provides the base flavor.
 Although the components of a sofrito may vary by region, traditionally it includes garlic, onions and tomatoes.
 Some people add fresh herbs and pimento, while others include "nora", a dried sweet red bell pepper.
 Making a sofrito is simple.
-You sauté the veggies over medium-low heat until they have softened and the flavors have meld and the water from your tomatoes has evaporated.The Sofrito.
+You sauté the veggies over medium-low heat until they have softened and the flavors have melded and the water from your tomatoes has evaporated.The Sofrito.

 Making a traditional Spanish paella is really not that difficult.
 Serve your paella in a pan instead of on a plate so you will not destroy the texture of the rice.

 - 1Paella is a mixture of many other things, including seafood most of the time.
 This is a type of food that can easily get spoiled if not handled the proper way.
-Therefore, the use of serving spoon is very important, especially if you are intending to reheat it for consumption a few days after.Use serving spoon.Advertisement
+Therefore, the use of serving spoon is very important, especially if you are intending to reheat it for consumption a few days later.Use serving spoon.Advertisement

 Referencing this Article